vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 were added; adapting the existing fixtures removes 15 test lines.
 Production code is 117 lines smaller.

+## Preserve source command identity independently of playback tracks

+Performance event headers now carry a SourceCommandRef: the decoded track and its local command ID.
+SequenceProgram resolves that reference directly, and performanceEventsForCommand compares the complete origin.
+Moving an event to another playback track no longer changes which source command it identifies.
+This keeps source attribution separate from playback placement without making source annotations mandatory.

+This reproduced and fixed two SegSat defects.
+Merging its tempo track into channel zero previously redirected note source lookup into the tempo stream.
+Also, a volume command with the same local ID as a tempo command could replace that tempo event during collection preparation.
+Controller lookup now checks the source stream.
+Instrument-variant warning deduplication likewise retains both components of a command origin; its fallback keys use explicit categories instead of overlapping bit-packed identities.

+The source reference does not yet eliminate copied channel programs.
+It makes that subsequent representation work independent of playback-track renumbering.
+This correctness foundation adds 20 net production lines.
+Tests reuse existing VM, model, instrument-variant, and SegSat fixtures; the larger mechanical test diff adapts explicit emitter arguments and wraps longer initializers.

+Verification: both SegSat failures were reproduced before their respective fixes.
+The warning-free full build and all 20 CTest targets passed.
+Existing checks also cover same-numbered commands from different source tracks in one playback track, including warning deduplication without source annotations.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding